pip-services/pip-services-docs/content/en/golang/commons/convert/json_converter.md

 #### ToNullableMap
-Converts JSON string into map object or returns null when conversion is not possible.
+Converts JSON string into map object or returns nil when conversion is not possible.
 See [MapConverter.ToNullableMap](../map_converter/#tonullablemap)

 > ToNullableMap(value string) *map[string]interface{}

 - **value**: string - the JSON string to convert.
-- **returns**: *map[string]interface{} - Map object value or null when conversion is not supported.
+- **returns**: *map[string]interface{} - Map object value or nil when conversion is not supported.

 ### Examples